clegoues/clegoues.github.io/_pages/advising.md

 see your application.
 Note that the SE PhD program does not look at GRE scores and does not have an application fee; see our website for details.

-I discourage prospective PhD students from emailing me outside of application season about their plans to apply; I'll simply repeat the above.
+If you are a prospective PhD student and we do not have a preexisting professional or personal association, please do not email me regarding your desire to apply; LLMs have caused the volume of such emails to explode and I simply no longer can individually triage them.
+Please just apply to the relevant PhD program, as above.

-*Non-CMU PhD students interested in visiting:* please contact me directly.
-Note that your chances will be much better if you secure an outside fellowship to support your visit, and even better than that if your research advisor emails me as well.
+*Non-CMU PhD students interested in visiting:* please contact me directly, though note as above that the volume of emails we're all getting now has made it easy for inquiries to get lost.
+Your chances will be improved if you are able to have your research advisor or some other professional connection email me as well.

 **Masters students:** The [Masters of Software Engineering](https://mse.isri.cmu.edu/) is an industry/practitioner-oriented (rather than a research-oriented) degree.
 I do not participate in the MSE admissions process.
 If you’d like to do research with me, apply to our PhD program instead.
-If you are a current MSE student who has developed an interest in research, contact me as noted above.
+If you are a current MSE student (or a Masters student in any other CMU program) who has developed an interest in research, contact me as noted above.

 **Undergraduate summer research:**  With [Josh Sunshine](http://www.cs.cmu.edu/~jssunshi/) and [Charlie